rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.md

 ## Load Distribution and Consumer Balancing

-This plugin can be affected by [queue master locator policy used](https://www.rabbitmq.com/ha.html) in the cluster as well as client connection load balancing strategy.

-"Minimum masters" is a queue master locator that is most in line with the goals of this plugin.

-For load balancers, the "least connections" strategy is more likely to produce an even distribution compared to round robin and other strategies.
+Shard queues declaration by this plugin will ignore queue master locator policy, if any.

-### How Evenly Will Messages Be Distributed?
+## How Evenly Will Messages Be Distributed?

 As with many data distribution approaches based on a hashing function, even distribution between shards depends on the distribution (variability) of inputs,